maranga999/Privacy-Act/README.md

 ## Checklist

--[ ] Purpose of the collection of personal information
+## Purpose of the collection of personal information

+-[ ] Legally collected for function
+-[ ] Necessary data collection for purpose

--[ ] Source of personal information
+##Source of personal information

 -[ ] Manner of collection of personal information